Exponential Decay of Correlations Implies Area Law: Results

 with $\ket{\Phi}_{AC_1} = \text{dim(A)}^{-1/2} \sum_{k=1}^{\text{dim}(A)} \ket{k, k}$ a maximally entangled state between $A$ and $C_1$.
 Thus it is clear that the regions $A$ and $C$, separated by $n/16$ sites, are correlated, since $A$ and $C$ share a maximally entangled state (and are separated by a distance given by the size of $B_L$ and $B_R$).
 Indeed, choosing $M = \sum_{i=1}^{\text{dim}(A)/2} \ket{k}\bra{k}$ and $N = V \left( M \otimes \id_{C_2} \right) V^{\cal y}$, we find from Eq. (\ref{uhlmandecoupling0}) that

 \textit{Expander States:} Quantum expander states were introduced in Refs. \cite{Has07b, Has07c} in order to find a more explicit example of states in which exponential decay of correlations does not directly imply an area law.
-Let $\Lambda: {\cal D}(\mathbb{C}^D) \rightarrow {\cal D}(\mathbb{C}^D)$, with ${\cal D}(\mathbb{C}^D)$ the set of density matrices acting on $\mathbb{C}^D$, be a quantum channel with Kraus decomposition $\Lambda(\pi) = \sum_{i=1}^{d} A_i\pi A_{i}^{\cal y}$.
-We say it is a $(\eta, d)$-quantum expander if its maximum eigenvalue is one and its second largest eigenvalue is smaller than $\eta < 1$ \cite{Has07b, Has07c, BATS10}.
+Let $\Lambda: {\cal D}(\mathbb{C}^D) \rightarrow {\cal D}(\mathbb{C}^D)$, with ${\cal D}(\mathbb{C}^D)$ the set of density matrices acting on $\mathbb{C}^D$, be a quantum channel with Kraus decomposition $\Lambda(\rho) = \sum_{i=1}^{d} A_i\rho A_{i}^{\cal y}$ for $\rho\in {\cal D}(\mathbb{C}^D)$.
+We say it is an $(\eta, d)$-quantum expander if its maximum eigenvalue (seen $\Lambda$ as a linear map) is one and its second largest eigenvalue is smaller than $\eta < 1$ \cite{Has07b, Has07c, BATS10} (we mean here eigenvalues of channel treated as a linear operator).
 Given a quantum expander, its associated quantum expander state is defined as the translational-invariant matrix product state whose correlation matrices are given by the $\{ A_i \}_{i=1}^d$:

 Following the original approach of Fannes, Nachtergaele and Werner \cite{FNW92} (see also \cite{WFHC08}) we show in Appendix \ref{DecayMPS} that for regions $A$ and $C$ separated by $l$ sites:

 Thus the state $\ket{\psi}_{1,...,n}$ has at least $(O(\log^{-1}(1/\eta)), O(\log(D)\log^{-1}(1/\eta)))$-exponential decay of correlations.